 Requirements for trade-in vehicle.
 To be eligible for a voucher, the car must be in running order and meet the following criteria:

-- Car must be at least 10 years old and have been made after 1984.
+- The car must be at least 10 years old and have been made after 1984.

 - Trade-in must get 18 mpg or less in combined highway and city driving.